qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 |basic| |TY|
 -------------------------------------------------------------------------------

-Change the :guilabel:`water` layer to a light blue color.
+Change the color of the :guilabel:`water` layer to light blue.
 Try to use the :guilabel:`Layer Styling` panel instead of the :guilabel:`Layer Properties` menu.

 :ref:`Check your results <symbology-colors-1>`